Shreya-agr09/AZHouseService/README.md

-5.What sholud be done if a professional rejects a service request 6.What if a customer/professional register herself as admin 7.What will happen to the pending sevices if pthe professional deleted his account
+5.What sholud be done if a professional rejects a service request 6.What if a customer/professional register herself as admin 7.What will happen to the pending sevices if pthe professional deleted his account 8.What will happen if there are some services pending related to thtat customer